 Learning and resources

-Go for It provides a number of resources, from starting a new project, to receiving ongoing and tracking progress.
+Go for It provides a number of resources, from starting a new project to providing ongoing support and project evaluation and reporting.

 Getting started on a project

 Go For It have developed three "games": engagement tools, which can be used as discussion starters with those involved in your project:

 - Go For It Game 1 – The Journey